Elgin Marbles

-The Elgin Marbles (/ˈɛlɡɪn/ ELG-in) are a collection of Ancient Greek sculptures from the Parthenon and other structures from the Acropolis of Athens, removed from Ottoman Greece in the early 19th century and shipped to Britain by agents of Thomas Bruce, 7th Earl of Elgin, and now held in the British Museum in London.
+The Elgin Marbles (/ˈɛlɡɪn/ EL-ghin) are a collection of Ancient Greek sculptures from the Parthenon and other structures from the Acropolis of Athens, removed from Ottoman Greece in the early 19th century and shipped to Britain by agents of Thomas Bruce, 7th Earl of Elgin, and now held in the British Museum in London.
 The majority of the sculptures were created in the 5th century BC under the direction of sculptor and architect Phidias.

 The term Parthenon Marbles or Parthenon Sculptures (Γλυπτά του Παρθενώνα) refers to sculptures—the frieze, metopes and pediments—from the Parthenon held in various collections, principally the British Museum and the Acropolis Museum in Athens.

-From 1801 to 1812, Elgin's agents removed about half the surviving Parthenon sculptures, as well as sculptures from the Erechtheion, the Temple of Athena Nike and the Propylaia, sending them to Britain in efforts to establish a private museum.
-Elgin stated he removed the sculptures with permission of the Ottoman officials who exercised authority in Athens at the time.
+From 1801 to 1812, Elgin's agents removed about half the surviving Parthenon sculptures, as well as sculptures from the Erechtheion, the Temple of Athena Nike, and the Propylaia, sending them to Britain in efforts to establish a private museum.
+Elgin said that he removed the sculptures with the permission of the Ottoman officials who exercised authority in Athens at the time.
 The legality of Elgin's actions has been disputed.

 Their presence in the British Museum is the subject of longstanding international controversy.
 In Britain, the acquisition of the collection was supported by some, while others, such as Lord Byron, likened Elgin's actions to vandalism or looting.
 A British parliamentary inquiry in 1816 concluded that Elgin had acquired the marbles legally.
 Elgin sold them to the British government in that year, after which they passed into the trusteeship of the British Museum.
 In 1983, the Greek government formally asked the British government to return them to Greece and listed the dispute with UNESCO.
 The British government and the British Museum declined UNESCO's offer of mediation.
 In 2021, UNESCO called upon the British government to resolve the issue at the intergovernmental level.

 The Greek government and supporters of the marbles' return to Greece have argued that they were obtained illegally or unethically, that they are of exceptional cultural importance to Greece, and that their cultural value would be best appreciated in a unified public display with the other major Parthenon antiquities in the Acropolis Museum.
 The British government and the British Museum have argued that they were obtained legally, that their return would set a precedent which could undermine the collections of the major museums of world culture, and that the British Museum's collection allows them to be better viewed in the context of other major ancient cultures and thus complements the perspective provided by the Acropolis Museum.
 Discussions between British and Greek officials are ongoing.